FoundersCard is a membership organization for entrepreneurs that offers industry discounts and benefits.

 If you do research online, you'll find a few common trouble points or complaints when using FoundersCard, and they are usually described as the following:

-Benefits have fine-print and can be removed/changed overnight
+Most benefits have fine print and can be removed/changed overnight

 This is true, but I do think some of the critics over-exaggerate the extent of both of these aspects.
-While I've experienced both cases, neither have really given me a bad taste in my mouth as I've always been able to redeem as instructed via the fine-print.
+While I've experienced both cases, neither has really given me a bad taste in my mouth as I've always been able to redeem as instructed via the fine print.

 As for perks disappearing, I originally saw a lot of value in their MailChimp perk which offered a whopping $2,500 in MonkeyRewards (pre-paid credit) for FoundersCard members.
 I was able to redeem it without a hitch, but the perk and since been removed without warning.

-I had concerns about my Caesar's Total Rewards Diamond membership which is only good on a yearly basis.
-The Total Rewards system automatically downgrades its members status every January 1st unless the standard 15,00 Tier Credits are reached.
+I had concerns about my Caesars Diamond status membership which is only good on a yearly basis.
+The Total Rewards system automatically downgrades its members' status every January 1st unless the standard 15,000 Tier Credits are reached.